88-degrees/Book-of-Changes/appendix02s1.md

 Line 4.
 'The glory of the kingdom' is the virtue of the sovereign and the character of his administration.
 With the sentiment compare Mencius, VII, i, chap.
 21. 2.

-[294:XXI](#fr_210) [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says that thunder and lightning are always found together, and hence their trigrams go together to give the idea of union intended in Shih Ho.
+<a name="fn_210"></a>[294:XXI](#fr_210) [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says that thunder and lightning are always found together, and hence their trigrams go together to give the idea of union intended in Shih Ho.
 The one trigram symbolising majesty and the other brightness or intelligence, the application of the hexagram here is easier and more natural than in many other cases.

 1. 'There is no walking:' -- that is, the subject of the line will not dare to offend any more.